apples723/terraformify/README.md

 Usage: new_ec2 [OPTIONS]

 Options:
-  -c <config file>    Specify the config file to use to generate the template.
-Can be either a file name or file path.
-If not specified will use ~/.tf_ec2_generator/tf_default.conf
-  -i                  Will initalize the terraform module that is created from the template.
+  -r <ue1/uw1>        Specify region config to use [required] -i                  Will initalize the terraform module that is created from the template.
   -h                  Display this message
-  -u                  Update the default config.
-Useful to edit default config before each use, rather than writing a whole config each time.
+  -u                  Update the config to be used.
+Uses region from -r flag.
 ```

 ### **The Config File**